MridulDhiman/goexpress/README.md

 ## Features:
 1. Custom router implementation.
-2. Route Groups
+2. Route Groups.
-3. Local and global middleware support
+3. Local and global middleware support.
+4. Query and path parameter parsing.

 ## Key Takeways:
 1. Whenever we make a HTTP request, browser also requests for `favicon.ico`.